Undergraduate Writing Symposium (overview)

 Held each year in late spring, the Undergraduate Writing Symposium showcases exemplary writing by Vanderbilt’s undergraduates while honoring their achievements as writers and scholars.

 Much of the event follows the model of an academic conference: each participant reads her or his selected piece of writing aloud as part of a panel of presenters.
 Each panel brings together a group of papers on a related topic and includes time for discussion between panelists and their audience following the presentations.

-In addition to celebrating writers across the university, the Undergraduate Writing Symposium spotlights both the achievements of first-year writers and major writing projects undertaken by seniors.
+The Undergraduate Writing Symposium spotlights both the achievements of first-year writers and major writing projects undertaken by seniors.

 Reflection by a Student Participant